vert-x3/vertx-web-site/src/site/blog/posts/vertx3-says-hello-to-node-developers.md

 server.listen(7000, "localhost");
 ```

+Again reuse the previous `package.json` and test it by doing `telnet localhost 7000`.

 ## Hello Web

 Often you won't be using `vert.x` built-in libraries because they are designed to be very low level.
 This makes `vert.x`
 quick, nimble, and easy to maintain, but if you are planning to build a complex application you want some productivity
 and rely on a simple web framework.
 For this specific case there is `vert.x web`,
-[a simple but productive framework](http://vertx.io/docs/#web) to build fast web application with routing, template
+[a simple, yet productive framework](http://vertx.io/docs/#web), to build fast web application with routing, template
 rendering, lots of middleware etc...usually not enough to get started on a real world application.
 This example shows an
 HTTP server that responds with "Hello World" to all requests to "/" and responds with a 404 error to everything else
 `server.js`: